Copper76/GameEngine/README.md

 - [X] Integrated the 3D Physics Engine that was previously made in [Physics Engine](https://github.com/Copper76/Physics-Engine), the engine doesn't play nicely with hierarchy yet.
 - [X] expand the 3d renderer to allow rendering with custom shapes, it now uses the same technique as physical shapes to build convex shape from a set of points
 - [X] Improve the panels.
 The panels now allow add and removal of components at runtime, as well as the ability to modify most value based data, with the exception of hierarchy.
-- [X] Added functionality to render a sphere, ready to use it in raytracing
+- [X] Added functionality to render a sphere, ready to use it in raytracing.
+- [X] Implement an audio system which can allow user to use all available audio input and output devices.
+- [X] Add support of playing wav files through an audio source.
+- [X] Add support for flac, ogg and mp3 files.

 ## TODO
-- [ ] Implement a simple audio module which adds audio listener and audio player component using OpenAL
+- [ ] Implement the audio module which adds audio listener and audio player component to the existing ECS system.
+- [ ] Batch the audio system similar to how rendering is done.
+- [ ] Add support to pause, stop audio as well as looping.
+- [ ] Add ability to modify audios including pitch shift.
-- [ ] Look into raytracing and integrate it into the engine(stretch goal)
+- [ ] Look into raytracing and integrate it into the engine(stretch goal).

 ## Knonw Issues
 - The physics system breaks when the object is rotated or scaled by a parent